-This program, its workshops, and coaching are all led by me, Scott Kubie.
-I wrote Writing for Designers, publish the weekly UX Writing Events newsletter, host UX Content Office Hours, and have been working on the content side of digital experiences since 2009.
+I teach UX writing for the School of Visual Concepts in New York, and content strategy for the School of Visual Concepts in Seattle.
+I wrote Writing for Designers, published 120+ issues of the UX Writing Events newsletter, and have been working on the content side of digital experiences since 2009.

-Over my career, I’ve worked as an in-house content strategist and UX writer, led the content strategy practice at the world’s top agency in the field, and delivered around 100 public talks and workshops for audiences in just about every industry.
+Over my career, I’ve worked as an in-house content strategist and UX writer, led the content strategy practice at the top agency in the field, and have delivered over 100 public talks and workshops for audiences in just about every industry.
 I’ve worked embedded on product design teams and as an outside consultant.
 I’ve been in-house with benefits and an independent contractor.
-I’ve personally interviewed for and been offered management roles, executive-level practice leadership roles, and “IC” (individual contributor) roles.
-I’ve guided one-person app startups and Fortune 50 leadership teams.
+I’ve interviewed for and been offered management roles, executive-level practice leadership roles, and “IC” (individual contributor) roles.
+I’ve coached one-person app startups and Fortune 50 leadership teams.

-I don’t have all the answers, but at this point, I’ve heard nearly all of the questions, and seen just about every edge of the UX content universe.
+I’ve also spent a good deal of my career formally and informally coaching people on their UX content careers and writing about how to get started in this industry.
 You can learn more about me on my about page, and more about how I think and favorite topics by exploring this very website.

 What does it cost?